Blogs and Content | RED BEAR Negotiation Company

-Every negotiation is going to involve one or more concessions.
+Every negotiation will involve one or more concessions.
 However, there’s more to conceding than simply giving the other party what they want.
-It’s not just what you concede, it’s also the way in which you concede that can make or break your negotiation.
+It’s not just what you concede; it’s also the way in which you concede that can make or break your negotiation.
 What you need is a set of concession guidelines.

-In case you missed it, we previously introduced our list of the 5 most common concession patterns used by high performing negotiators.
+In case you missed it, we previously introduced our list of the 5 most common concession patterns used by high-performing negotiators, structured ways of “conceding a point,” meaning deliberately giving up commercial value (on price, terms, scope, or risk) to move the deal forward in a controlled, strategic way.
 While these patterns are helpful in understanding how best to concede and what to avoid, mastery of just the concession patterns alone doesn’t guarantee that you will get that critical negotiation edge that helps close more deals.
 Consider our concession guidelines as your “how-to” instructions.

 Before jumping into the concession guidelines, take a moment to start your planning to ensure a highly effective negotiation.
 Download our Concession Planning Worksheet to start building your strategy.

-How and when you make concessions can affect the other party’s perception of the value of your solution or your willingness to work toward an agreement.
+How and when you are conceding a point can affect the other party’s perception of the value of your solution or your willingness to work toward an agreement.

 One common mistake people make is conceding too eagerly, showing so much flexibility, that respect is lost.
 This sort of behavior teaches the other party to ask for more.